-DOCG area for red wine in the Italian region Tuscany, This compared to the "normal" Chianti a level higher wine comes from the classic, dating back to 1716 from the Medici family coming Grand Duke Cosimo III.
+DOCG area for red wine in the Italian region Tuscany, This compared to the "normal" Chianti one level higher wine comes from the classic, already from 1716 from the Medici family Grand Duke Cosimo III.
 (1642-1723) defined zone, which was then much smaller.
-In 1932, other areas or communities were added and completed the current area.
-The very wooded area covers 70,000 hectares, but only 7,000 hectares are used for viticulture.
-The suburbs of Florence are in the north, the Chianti mountains in the east, the rivers Pesa and Elsa in the west and Siena in the south the border.
-The round 70 kilometer wine route "Via Chiantigiana" connects the two cities of Florence and Siena.
-The area is fully populated by Castellina, Gaiole, Greve and Radda municipalities, and partly by the municipalities of Barberino Val d'Elsa, Castelnuovo Berardenga, Poggibonsi, San Casciano and Tavarnelle Val di Pesa.
+In 1932, other areas or municipalities were added and completed the current area.
+The very forested area covers 70,000 hectares, but only 7,000 hectares are used for viticulture.
+The suburbs of Florence form the border in the north, the Chianti Mountains in the east, the Pesa and Elsa rivers in the west and Siena in the south.
+The 70 km long Via Chiantigiana wine route connects the two cities of Florence and Siena.
+The area includes the municipalities of Castellina, Gaiole, Greve and Radda, as well as some of the municipalities Barberino Val d'Elsa, Castelnuovo Berardenga, Poggibonsi, San Casciano and Tavarnelle Val di Pesa.